Raymond Martorano: Involvement in Mafia hits

 Martorano, who was not a made member under Bruno, earned his button in the Scarfo Family by planning the December 16, 1980 murder of union leader John McCullough.
 Martorano and his brother-in-law Albert Daidone, a union organizer, hired Willard Moran, described as a low-level South Jersey racketeer, to murder McCullough.

 In May 1981, at the Meletis Greek restaurant in South Philadelphia, Bouras was gunned down alongside his girlfriend Janette Curro, Ray Martorano, and Philadelphia radio personality Jerry Blavat.

 By April 27, 1981 Martorano was on hand for the killing of Chelsais "Stevie" Bouras.
 The leader of a Greek-American gang, Bouras was dining with friends, including Martorano.
 Suddenly a gunman appeared at the table, motioned Martorano and others to move aside then began blasting.
 Tragically the shooting took the life of Bouras’s girlfriend, Janette Curro.
 Bouras was 50 and Curro was 54.
 Martorano and Blavat were wounded.

 By the following April Philip Testa was dead and Scarfo was the recognized leader of the family – recognized by everyone except former Bruno loyalist Harry "the Hunchback" Riccobene.
-After several failed attempts at bringing Harry under control by killing him, Scarfo sent Martorano and Frank Monte, the family consigliere, to speak to Mario "Sonny" Riccobene, the hunchback’s half-brother.
+After several failed attempts at bringing Harry under control by killing him, Scarfo sent Martorano and Frank Monte, the family consigliere, to speak to Mario "Sonny" Riccobene, Harry's half-brother.

 Martorano and Monte asked Riccobene to set up Harry for a kill.
 Sonny promised to get back to them.
 The failed attempt to get Sonny Riccobene to "serve up Harry" marked the beginning of the Riccobene/Scarfo War.